google-research/t5x/docs/usage/decoding.md

 `beam_search` whose length is the dynamically determined maximum length.

-If `max_decode_len` is explicitly specified via gin, this will override the implictly determined length information unless it is passed by `predict_batch_with_aux`.
+If `max_decode_len` is explicitly specified via gin, this will override the implicitly determined length information unless it is passed by `predict_batch_with_aux`.

 ### Temperature sampling